tedyun/getdata-proj/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The *readDataDirectory* function takes care of the steps 2-4.
-The main function *runAnalysis* merges (step 1) the two datasets returned from *readDataDirectory* and reshapes it into the final tidy data set (step 5).
+The __readDataDirectory__ function takes care of the steps 2-4.
+The main function __runAnalysis__ merges (step 1) the two datasets returned from *readDataDirectory* and reshapes it into the final tidy data set (step 5).

+## Other Information

+Note that the features in the original data set includes some special characters ('-', '(', ')', ',') that are not suitable to be used as column names.
+Hence, we delete the characters '(' and ')', and convert '-' and ',' converted to '_'.
+For example,
+> fBodyAccJerk-mean()-X
+becomes
+> fBodyAccJerk_mean_X